Sobeston/zig.guide/chapter-1.md

 }
 ```

 Functions can be given to enums.
 These are sometimes called "methods", and act as namespaced functions that can be called with dot syntax.
-When called from an instance of the enum, these methods are automatically passed that instance as their first argument.
-Notice below that `Suit.spades.isClubs()` is equivalent to `Suit.isClubs(Suit.spades)`.
+As a convenience, when called from an instance of the enum these methods are automatically passed that instance as their first argument.
+Thus, `Suit.spades.isClubs()` is equivalent to `Suit.isClubs(Suit.spades)`.
+Additionally, when calling a method from the enum, we can shorten the argument to omit the enum name and pass it with just a leading dot, as in the example below.

 ```zig
 const Suit = enum {